MisterAero/stagefright/setCachedRange.md

 ## setCachedRange

-**Still not sure what it can give us other than clearing the cache**
+**Still not sure what it can give us other than clearing the cache and filling it with data from the mSource**
 ```cpp
 status_t MPEG4DataSource::setCachedRange(off64_t offset, size_t size) {
     Mutex::Autolock autoLock(mLock);